am9433859-dotcom/Customer-Churn-Analysis/README.md

 # Customer-Churn-Analysis
 Exploratory data analysis and visualization of customer churn dataset using Python

+**Project Structure**
+ data/
+  Contains the customer churn dataset used for analysis.
+- notebooks/
+  Jupyter Notebook with data cleaning, EDA, and insights.
+- README.md
+  Project documentation and overview.

 **Project Overview**
 This project analyzes customer churn behavior using Python.
 The goal is to identify factors that influence customer churn and provide business insights.